hpi-swa-teaching/RichClipboard/RichClipboard.package/RichClipboard.class/README.md

 For first time setup, execute: `RichClipboard default openInWorld`

 Instance Variables
 	storage:				<RCStorage>
 	systemClipboard:		<Clipboard>
 	openWindows:  		<LinkedList>
 	isTestInstance: 			<Boolean>

 storage
-	- Where all clipboard entries are stored
+	- Where all clipboard entries are stored.

 systemClipboard
-	- The default Clipboard object in Squeak
+	- The default Clipboard object in Squeak.

 openWindows
-	- A list of all currently open RCClippingsWindow objects
+	- A list of all currently open RCClippingsWindow objects.

 isTestInstance
-	- Boolean for whether the RichClipboard is being used for testing, in which case an RCSystemClipboardNullObject is used  	         instead of the default clipboard
+	- Boolean for whether the RichClipboard is being used for testing, in which case an RCSystemClipboardNullObject is used instead of the default clipboard.